Learn how to get started by watching the LTU Study Abroad Programs Prezi video

 You can download the Guest Credit form here or visit the One Stop Center.

-Airfare: You should also start to look at booking your airfare.
+You should also start to look at booking your airfare.
 The foreign university may have suggestions that were included with your acceptance package.
 Some programs arrange group flights and are added to your total program cost.
 Make sure to know if this is offered by your program or not.

-Financial Aid: Make sure you apply for the FAFSA the January of the year you plan to go abroad.
+Make sure you apply for the FAFSA the January of the year you plan to go abroad.
 You will also want to meet with the Financial Aid office and let them know that you will be studying abroad so that your aid may be applied correctly to your account.
-If you are participating in an Independent Program (non-partner instituion), your Financial Aid may not be able to be applied.
+If you are participating in an Independent Program (non-partner institution), your Financial Aid may not be able to be applied.
 Meet with the Financial Aid office to discuss your options.

-Course registration: This will depend on the program you're participating in, and whether or not there is an agreement between Lawrence Tech and the foreign institution.
+This will depend on the program you're participating in, and whether or not there is an agreement between Lawrence Tech and the foreign institution.
 Check with Study Abroad Programs to make sure you follow the correct registration procedures.

 Study Abroad Programs cannot create your LTU courses for you to register until they receive a copy of your approval letter from the Guest Credit Committee.